The 1-10 Relative Balance Score (Morning Readiness)

 The Morning Readiness gauge indicates your state of relative balance.
 In other words, it is comparing your HRV values to your recent past and telling you whether your Autonomic Nervous System (ANS) is in a similar state or if it is swinging widely outside of your norm.

-The 1-10 Relative Balance Score tells you how close you are to balance compared to your own personal baseline and is only available on Morning Readiness readings at this time.
+The 1-10 Relative Balance Score tells you how close you are to balance compared to your own personal Morning baseline.

 1-3 is the red zone.
 This indicates a wide swing in balance either towards the Sympathetic or Parasympathetic side.
 A wide acute swing in either direction is usually in reaction to a strong acute stressor or reaching a threshold of accumulated stress.